 - Ticket inspectors: What are my rights?
 Can I complain?

 - School: Suspension, expulsion and bullying – where do I stand legally?

-- Victims of crime: Where can I get help and information about compensation?
+- Victim of crime: Where can I get help and information about compensation?

 - Violence and abuse: Been abused physically , emotionally or verbally ?
 Been sexually abused ?
 Need an intervention order?
 Have an intervention against you?

 Lots of information on these and other issues is available in our learn about the law section.

 What we can’t help with

 We can’t help with these issues, but if you call us, we can tell you who to talk to:

 - Personal injury

 It might take a few days to hear back from us, so if you are at risk of harm call 000.